 Start at the end of the parking area.
 You’ll reach an intersection with the Tanawha Trail.
 Turn left and follow the path toward Linn Cove.
 Cross the bridge over a small creek.
 Then climb through the woodlands.

 A third of a mile uphill from the parking area, you will hit the boardwalk.
 Here there are stunning views of the Linn Cove Viaduct, Grandfather Mountain, and the rest of the Blue Ridge.
-I was lucky enough to hit the start of autumn colors at the end of September!
+During multiple visits, I have been lucky enough to see autumn colors in September and October!

 The ecosystem around the trail is full of rare and fragile plant life, so please don’t go off trail and damage it.

 Continue for another 0.3-miles to reach the Rough Ridge summit (4,773 feet in elevation).
-Here there are several large boulders (circled in the image below).
+Here there are several large boulders.
 Anchored cables along the edge help those brave enough to climb to the top.

 I had the area to myself for a bit and smiled watching a dark-eyed junco bopping around.